CsarNarciso/Jwt-Server/README.md

-First, we create a spring boot project with spring security dependency
+First, create a new Spring Boot project with 'Spring Security' dependency.

-Then, create a class for spring secutiry config with the following annotations
+Then, create a class for Spring Secutiry config with the following annotations:
 @configuration
 @EnableWebSecurity

-Inside, we have the following beans methods SecurityFilterChain
+Inside, declare the following beans (@Bean):
+SecurityFilterChain
 AuthenticationManager
 AuthenticationProvider - DaoAuthenticationProvider for DB integration